Managing your NHS CAT 20 connection

 Can you access other NHS sites?
 SCI Gateway or Business Objects for example.
 If not please reboot your CAT 20.

 If you can access eOphthalmics from other computers in the practice please follow the instructions on managing your static routes using the guide that was provided when your CAT 20 was installed.
-If you do not have the guide, email us to request a copy.
+If you do not have the guide, email National Information and Statistics Group (NISG) to request a copy.

 Further support required

-If you complete all the checks advised within this check list and still cannot connect to the NHS sites please contact the National Information and Statistics Group (NISG) who will be able to provide further assistance on 0141 282 2100.
+If you complete all the checks advised within this guidance and still cannot connect to the NHS sites please contact NISG who will be able to provide further assistance on 0141 282 2100.